 - 9. Below the editor is space for a Commit message.
 In that box, type something like "Created README," (it may already be filled for you) and then click the green Commit Changes button. - 10.
-Next, while looking at your project page, click the gear icon near the upper right, then select Members.
+Next, while looking at your project page, click the Settings (gear icon) in the left sidebar, then select Members.
 In the Search for members box, type league and select the user just named league, with my picture.
 Change the permissions drop-down to Developer and then click the green Add to Project button.